robocomp/cortex/README.md

 __IMPORTANT__: DSR is only supported in Ubuntu 20.04 and 22.04.
 We can't help with the issues of other distros or versions.

-To be able to use the DSR/CORTEX infraestructure you need to follow the next steps:
+To be able to use the DSR/CORTEX infrastructure you need to follow the next steps:

 ### Step 1
-From ubuntu repositories you need:
+From Ubuntu repositories, you need:
 ```bash
 sudo apt install libasio-dev libtinyxml2-dev libopencv-dev libeigen3-dev python3-dev python3-pybind11 cmake gcc-11 g++-11
 ```

-> __NOTE :__ If you are using `python` with `Anaconda`, `cmake` might not be able to find pybind11 installation.
+> __NOTE :__ If you are using `python` with `Anaconda`, `cmake` might not be able to find the Pybind11 installation.
 So, you have to install it using `conda-forge` as well :
 > ```bash
 > conda install -c conda-forge pybind11
 > ```